-The tough decision of whether to view the body of your deceased mother or not is one of the hardest decisions you will ever face in your life.
+The tough decision of whether to view the body of a loved one is one of the hardest decisions you will ever face in your life.

 This decision is so hard to make because whatever route you take, the consequences are going to be for the rest of your life.

-Viewing the body of your deceased mother could print a permanent image in your mind that you may one day want to forget but have no way of forgetting.
+Viewing the body of your deceased loved one could print a permanent image in your mind that you may one day want to forget but have no way of forgetting.

-The decision not to view the body of your deceased mother could also have lifetime regrets where you regret not having viewed your mom one last time before she was taken away from you forever.
+The decision not to view the body of your deceased loved one could also have lifetime regrets where you regret not having viewed your mom one last time before she was taken away from you forever.

 But which among these two decisions is the right one?

-I’m pretty sure right now you are overwhelmed with emotions after the loss of your mother.
+I’m pretty sure right now you are overwhelmed with emotions after the loss of your loved one.
 Making the decision to view her body or not seems impossible.